-Based on a review of the results of the October 2013 and January 2014 TxDOT bridge inspections, there are no significant deficiencies which require attention or repair.
+Based on a review of the results of the October 2015 and December 2015 TxDOT bridge inspections, there are no significant deficiencies which require attention or repair.
 There are a few instances of scour at bridge piers, but it was determined they do not warrant additional attention.
-Therefore there are no recommendations at this time.
+There were numerous bridge joints that were clogged with debris and sediment.
+These should be cleaned out.